An Introduction to Geometric Topology: Curves on surfaces

 \begin{prop} Let $\mu, \eta$ be two multicurves in minimal position in $S_g$.
 The union $\mu\cup \eta$ of their supports depends up to ambient isotopy only on the isotopy classes of $\mu$ and $\eta$. \end{prop} \begin{proof} Let $\mu', \eta'$ be multicurves in minimal position, individually isotopic to $\mu, \eta$.
 We need to prove that the supports $\mu'\cup \eta'$ and $\mu\cup \eta$ are ambiently isotopic.

-By hypothesis there is an isotopy carrying $\mu'$ to $\mu$, which is ambient since everything is compact: hence we can suppose $\mu' = \mu$.
+By hypothesis there is an isotopy carrying $\mu'$ to $\mu$, which is ambient since multicurves are compact: hence we can suppose $\mu' = \mu$.
 We now construct an isotopy that fixes $\mu'=\mu$ as a set (not pointwise!) and carries $\eta'$ to $\eta$.

 Up to a small ambient isotopy fixing the set $\mu$ we may suppose that $\eta$ and $\eta'$ intersect transversely.
-If $\eta\cap \eta' \neq \emptyset$ then $\eta$ and $\eta'$ form a bigon as in Fig.~\ref{minimale_unica:fig}-(left): the multicurve $\mu$ intersects the bigon in arcs that join distinct edges as in the figure (because $\mu' = \mu$ forms no bigons with $\eta$ and $\eta'$).
-We can eliminate the bigon by an ambient isotopy that fixes $\mu$ as a set, as shown in Fig.~\ref{minimale_unica:fig}.
+If $\eta\cap \eta' \neq \emptyset$ then $\eta$ and $\eta'$ form a bigon as in Figure \ref{minimale_unica:fig}-(left): the multicurve $\mu$ intersects the bigon in arcs that join distinct edges as in the figure (because $\mu' = \mu$ forms no bigons with $\eta$ and $\eta'$).
+We can eliminate the bigon by an ambient isotopy that fixes $\mu$ as a set, as shown in Figure \ref{minimale_unica:fig}.

 After finitely many steps we get $\eta\cap \eta' = \emptyset$.
 Since $\eta$ and $\eta'$ are disjoint and isotopic, every component of $\eta$ is parallel to a component of $\eta'$.
 A maximal set of parallel curves in $\eta \cup \eta'$ is contained in a bigger annulus $[-1,1] \times S^1$ which intersects $\mu$ either into arcs $[-1,1] \times \{{\rm pt}\}$ or into circles $\{{\rm pt}\} \times S^1$.
 In both cases we easily see that $\mu\cup\eta$ is ambiently isotopic to $\mu\cup \eta'$. \end{proof}